Raajkumarravikumar/Comparison-of-IC-engine-cycles/Same maximum pressure/README.md

-#COMPARISON OF IC ENGINE UNDER SAME MAXIMUM PRESSURE
+# SAME MAXIMUM PRESSURE AND HEAT INPUT

-This project features the
+This project features the efficiency trend of the three cycles under the same maximum pressure and heat input.